-The goal with these Einkorn Cottage Cheese Muffins was to have a tasty and healthy source of protein and carbs all in one cute little package.
-Again, I’m all about making making real food meals not only simple, but convenient as well.
+The goal with these Einkorn Cottage Cheese Muffins was to have a healthy make-ahead breakfast option.
+Again, I’m all about making real food meals not only simple, but convenient as well.
 The easier it is, the more likely you are to cook it and eat it.
-At least, that’s the way I work.

 The cottage cheese not only provides a boost of yummy flavor and protein, but also helps to keep these muffins nice and moist.
 Which is exactly what you want in a muffin.
 I buy the Kalona Supernatural brand of cottage cheese, which is grass-fed and has a good ingredient list.

 *I use the If You Care. brand of large baking cups when I make these.
 I’ve never had any problem with these muffins sticking to the liners and just love them.
 No affiliation to the company, they just work plain and simple.

 *Do NOT substitute Einkorn whole grain flour for the all-purpose flour.
 The whole grain, which is ground from whole wheat berries, absorbs more liquid than the all-purpose.

 These Einkorn Cottage Cheese, Jalapeno Muffins make a tasty and portable breakfast.
 Just reheat and go!

 Preheat oven to 375° F.

 In a large bowl, sift the flour, baking powder and sea salt together.